DavidRajnoha/apicast-openresty-update-tls-fail-demo/README.md

 Create application using the created selfmanaged apicast.
 Send an unsecured request.
 Observe 503 response and error in the apicast logs.
+The 503 is present when the apicast is trying to load the service configuration.
+When these are cached, the error is not there.

 ````
 curl -k  "https://drajnoha-openresty-tls.<WILDCARD_DOMAIN>:443/?user_key=726f15188b8837bcf4b5458de3633062"